 With 8-bit images you will sometimes see blotches on a blank wall and banding in a clear blue sky as a result of gradual changes in brightness and color and the limited number of distinct values that can be represented with 8 bits per sample.
 (I suspect compression enters into this as well.)
 True 10-bit images are much less likely to be afflicted by this.
 The good news is that if we’re talking about changes in brightness across an image, adjacent UHD pixels should have slightly different 8-bit values and this should translate into more gradations of 10-bit pixel values after UHD to HD conversion.
 So I think this should avoid or at least greatly reduce the banding and blotching problem, at least in terms of brightness gradations as opposed to color gradations.

 One reason I think this is true is what Dave Dugdale’s tests showed in this YouTube video.
 Basically, UHD 8-bit video was pretty much as free of banding in a blue sky as 10-bit HD video.

 Color correction and grading in post-production

-There seems to be agreement that simply transcoding HD 8-bit material to 10-bit for post work helps with color grading.
-With 10-bit HD downconverted from 8-bit UHD I'd expect this to hold true or even slightly improve (because of the additionaL information in the luma channel).
+There seems to be agreement that simply transcoding HD 8-bit material to 10-bit for post work helps with color grading (though I’m not going to go off on a tangent about why).
+With 10-bit HD downconverted from 8-bit UHD I’d expect this to hold true or even slightly improve (because of the additional information in the luma channel).